junedkh/jmdkh-mltb/README.md

 - Switch from youtube-dl to yt-dlp and fix all conflicts
 - Yt-dlp quality buttons
 - Ability to use specific yt-dlp option for each task
+- Custom default video quality for each user
 - Fix download progress
 ### Database
 - Mongo Database support